-Read the text that has been nominated for the European Press Prize 2020.
+Read the text that has won the European Press Prize 2020.
 It was originally published in Slovak by the Sme daily on November 15, 2019.

 It was November 1989 and I was trying to breathe in, together with the sharp air, a new experience: freedom.
 We were testing ourselves in new roles, unknown to us till then.
 In courageous, provocative, loud, affectionate and inspiring roles.
 Above all, free roles.
 Instead of applauding as we gathered at squares, we jangled our keys.